 55. Strategic Objective 4 is to reduce chronic hunger and undernutrition.
-The Annual Performance Reports show improvement rates for meeting Strategic Objective 4 have improved each year, with enrolment rates showing improvement in 83 percent of projects in 2010, and reductions in stunting rates in 50 percent of projects (Figure 8).
+The APRs show that improvement rates for meeting Strategic Objective 4 have improved each year, with enrolment rates showing improvement in 85 percent of projects in 2011, and reductions in stunting rates in 67 percent of projects in the same year (Figure 8).